What Do the Letters on a German License Plate Mean? The Complete Anatomy

 4. The Alphanumeric ID and FE-Schrift Font

-It was specially engineered so that it is nearly impossible to alter a letter or number using black tape or paint.
+Furthermore, they use a highly specific typeface called FE-Schrift (fälschungserschwerende Schrift), which translates to "falsification-hindering script."
+It was engineered so that it is nearly impossible to alter a letter or number using black tape or paint.
 For example, the font makes it incredibly difficult to turn a "P" into an "R", or an "O" into a "Q".

 Frequently Asked Questions About German Plates